Would you like to break a habit? Or get motivated to develop a new, helpful one? Would you like to:

 Or read on to find out more about hypnotherapy and habits, and for a free download.

-To be fair, we should really call these habits unwanted rather than bad.
-Most have developed over time from behaviours that were positive, at least on some level.
 If biting your nails helps to distract you from stress or boredom, you do it automatically each time you are stressed or bored because the immediate effects are useful.
 The part of your mind that controls habits only looks at this, and not at the long-term effects, like having unsightly – and possibly unhealthy – fingers.

 It’s often easier to replace an unwanted habit with a more useful one than to just stop and leave a vacuum.
 The keys to making a new habit are repetition and positive feedback.
 (As we saw above, even unwanted habits have had both elements at some point.)
 Once a new habit is formed through these things, you’ll repeat it just as easily and automatically as you write your name or drive your car.

-You can download this free leaflet about making a new habit stick.
+Download a free leaflet about making a new habit stick.

 [1] https://www.marieelement.com.au/reference%20pages/Application%20of%20hypnotic%20strategies%20sustained%20by%20a%20positive%20psychology%20orientation%20in%20treating%20OCD%20patients.pdf